emgsilva/esilva.net/_posts/2021-03-30-evolve_tech_orgs_using_sociotech.md

 ## Part II: Sociotechnical Architecture as a Way to Support Org Evolution & How to Approach it

-After motivating the need for systems thinking, I share my current mental model to describe the system ("whole") of tech-driven organizations.
+After motivating the need for systems thinking, I share my current mental model to describe the system ("whole") of tech-enabled organizations.
 I see it as a Sociotechnical System [<a href="#sociotech-arch-silva">Sociotech-Arch-Silva</a>], where you have a customer/market, raising demands to the organization/teams, who then build/evolve the product that the customer will use.
 Figure below shows a representation of the parts and their core interactions.

 <div align="center"><img src="/assets/sociotechnical-evolution-loop.png" alt="Sociotechnical Architecture" width=100%/><br></div>